It’s a busy time at REC HQ as we prepare to launch our new brand in just four weeks’ time.

 We have lots more in store.
 We know that uncertainty will be the defining feature of the market in 2020, so we’re putting plans together which will help you prepare and stay ahead of the curve.

 Now more than ever, the REC is your organisation, on your side.
-To find out more about how we’re changing the REC contact your Account manager.
+Find out more - stand by for launch.